 Wixie is a fabulous tool for students and teachers.
 Wixie's activities library makes it easy to connect student learning to standards and its authoring tools also make it perfect for sharing learning through more open-ended performance tasks.
 Here are some of my favorite ideas to help get you off on the right foot with Wixie this school year.

-1. Create posters for your classroom.
+1. Create your own classroom posters

 Teachers put a lot of thought into making their rooms colorful, interesting, and welcoming to students.
 Thank you for your time and effort making your learning environment a welcoming one.
 Not that I think you need to do more work, but I want to challenge you to two tasks in Wixie as you look to design or update or change the displays in your classroom.